directus/directus/docs/extensions/sdk-composables.md

 For full capabilities like retrieving, updating and deleting collection data, use the `useCollectionStore` composable instead.

+The `useCollection` is useful when you need to:

+- determine a collection's primary key field
+- fetch a collection's metadata like `accountabilityScope`

 Here’s a sample code of how to implement `useCollection`

 ```ts